-Avoid aggressive maneuvers to reduce the risk of loss of control, ejection and collision.
-Understand and respect the performance of your watercraft.

-- Always ride responsibly and safely.
-Use common sense and courtesy. - Respect no wake zones, the environment, and the rights of other users of the waterways.
+Always ride responsibly and safely.
+Use common sense and courtesy.

+Respect no wake zones, the environment, and the rights of other users of the waterways.
 As the operator and owner of a PWC, you are responsible for damage by the wake of your PWC.
-Do not let anyone throw refuse overboard. - While your watercraft has the capacity of operating at high speeds, it is strongly recommended that high speed operation only be applied when ideal conditions exist and are permitted.
-Higher speed operation requires a higher degree of skill and increases the risk of severe injuries. - The forces generated on the body of riders while turning, negotiating waves or wakes, operating in choppy waters, or falling off the watercraft, especially at higher speeds, may cause injury including the possibility of broken bones or more serious bodily injuries.
+Do not let anyone throw refuse overboard.

+While your watercraft has the capacity of operating at high speeds, it is strongly recommended that high speed operation only be applied when ideal conditions exist and are permitted.
+Higher speed operation requires a higher degree of skill and increases the risk of severe injuries.

+The forces generated on the body of riders while turning, negotiating waves or wakes, operating in choppy waters, or falling off the watercraft, especially at higher speeds, may cause injury including the possibility of broken bones or more serious bodily injuries.
 Remain flexible and avoid sharp turns.

-- PWCs are not designed for nighttime operation. - Certain PWC models are equipped with an intelligent suspension.
-Although the system absorbs part of the vertical forces and therefore reduces the impact force to the body, it cannot eliminate it completely.
-To prevent you and your passenger(s) from being bounced and eventually be ejected from the watercraft, reduce your speed. - Do not jump wakes or wakes.
+PWCs are not designed for night-time operation.

+Do not jump wakes or waves.
 Avoid riding in very rough waters or practicing extreme maneuvers like jumping wakes or waves.